New here? Start with the complete side hustle guide →

 3. Enter your website URL and click Claim

-4. Pinterest will give you two options: add an HTML tag to your site, or upload an HTML file
+4. Pinterest gives you two options: add an HTML tag to your site, or upload an HTML file

 The easiest method for most bloggers is the HTML tag option: